AggarwalJitesh/End-to-End-MLOps-Pipeline-on-AWS-SageMaker/README.md

 4. Integrating it into an application (via Lambda + API Gateway).
 5. Monitoring its performance and health with CloudWatch.

- As a MLOps engineers and cloud solution architects do i am productionize AI so it’s reliable, repeatable, and scalab
+ As a MLOps engineers and cloud solution architects do i am productionize AI so it’s reliable, repeatable, and scalable

  # Titanic Survival Prediction with AWS SageMaker
 This project predicts Titanic passenger survival using AWS SageMaker.